Apple A11 Bionic performance compares well to MacBook Pro | Pocketnow

 Apple A11 Bionic performance compares well to 13-inch MacBook Pro

-However much weight you put into benchmarks, one thing we know is that things should compare well with themselves.
+However much weight you put into benchmarks, one thing we know is that devices of a certain model should compare well amongst themselves.
 It’s what we call consistency.
 But once you start pitting chips on mobile phones to chips on laptops, you’re not really getting meaningful results.

 iPhone 8, iPhone 8 Plus and iPhone X variants have been getting tested left and right on Geekbench 4.
 All of them have the Apple A11 chipset manufactured by TSMC and all of them perform amazingly on some level.
 Single-core scores settle in the low 4,000s while multi-core scores are generally in the low 10,000s.
 This is unprecedented for the mobile side of things — the multi-core tests beat out the mid-9,000s that a dual-core Kaby Lake Intel Core i5 can pull off.
 You know, the 13-inch MacBook Pro introduced last year and upgraded this year.